-Rural enterprise incidental to the operational unit-A commercial enterprise or venture that is conducted within 2 acres or less of enrolled land and, when conducted, does not permanently impede or otherwise interfere with the production of an agricultural commodity on that portion of the enrolled land that is not subject to roll-back taxes under section 8(d) of the act (72 P. S. § 5490.8(d)) as a result of that commercial enterprise or venture.
+(ii) Conducted within 2 acres or less of enrolled land.

+(iii) When conducted, does not permanently impede or otherwise interfere with the production of an agricultural commodity on that portion of the enrolled land that is not subject to roll-back taxes under section $8(d)^2$ of the act as a result of that commercial enterprise or venture.